United States at the CONCACAF Gold Cup: Semi-finals

+Final

 Record players

-Landon Donovan is both the CONCACAF Gold Cup's record player and scorer with 18 goals in 33 matches.
+Landon Donovan is both the CONCACAF Gold Cup's record player and scorer with 18 goals in 34 matches.
 In addition, he and DaMarcus Beasley are the only players to win the Gold Cup four times.

 Top goalscorers

 Landon Donovan is not only the CONCACAF Gold Cup's record scorer, but is also the only player to score at six separate tournaments, and the only player to be (shared) top scorer at three tournaments.

 In 2007, he scored all his four goals from the penalty spot.